<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 TABLE OF CONTENTS

 With the sheer range of graphics cards available today, deciding on the right GPU may seem daunting.
 But don't worry, choosing the appropriate graphics processing unit doesn't need to be confusing if you understand the basics of a GPU, the types of GPUs designed for common usage scenarios and the key specifications that impact performance for high-performance computing like Gaming, Artificial Intelligence, Machine Learning, Deep Learning, Data Analytics and Rendering.
-This comprehensive guide will cover everything you need to know about choosing the right GPU for beginners.
+This comprehensive GPU guide will cover everything you need to know about choosing the right GPU for various workloads.

 Understanding GPU Basics